Association of Volleyball Professionals: AVPNext and AVPFirst

 AVPNext was started in 2014 as a developmental circuit, serving as a pipeline for future AVP Pro Beach Volleyball Tour players.

 AVPNext tournaments enable players to earn AVP national ranking points which are required for qualification and seeding in the Pro Tour events.
 The highest-ranked AVPNext teams from each region at the end of the season also receive direct entry into the Manhattan Beach Open.
 For the 2019 season, the AVPNext Gold events had a prize purse of US$20,000–25,000.

 AVPFirst was launched in 2015 as a non-profit youth development program aimed at increasing youth participation in the sport through beach volleyball clinics and events.
 The inaugural AVPFirst Championships were held in Hermosa Beach, California in 2016 for boys and girls in the under-12, under-14, under-16 and under-18 age groups.
 Teams qualified through a series of qualifying events throughout the country.

 Television coverage

-AVP tournaments are televised on NBC or NBCSN.
-From the 2018 season, almost every match from every AVP tournament will also be presented live and on demand through Amazon Prime Video.
+As of 2025, television coverage is shared between CBS Sports and CW Sports.
+The CW airs all Saturday events in primetime along with the Manhattan Beach Open.
+CBS Sports Network airs all other events, except for the AVP League Championship finals which airs on CBS.

 AVP Awards

 The AVP Awards Banquet takes place at the end of each year, honoring the tour's top performers based on statistics, player votes and AVP national ranking points earned during the year.

+Players submit names for each award category, except for Rookie of the Year.